jtlap/nt2/doc/source/glossary.rst

       Acronym for the Flynn's **Single Instruction, Multiple Data** architectures.
       SIMD architectures revolve around various techniques to achieve data level parallelism.
-      The term SIMD extension is usually used to design a large set of intra-processor vector unit used for multimedia and gaming like the SSE extensions familly or the Altivec extension.
+      The term SIMD extension is usually used to design a large set of intra-processor vector unit used for multimedia and gaming like the SSE extensions family or the Altivec extension.
       See also `the Wikipedia page about SIMD <http://en.wikipedia.org/wiki/SIMD>`_

   SSE
-      Acronym for **Streaming SIMD Extensions** architecture familly including Intel SSE, SSE2, SSE3, SSSE3, AMD SSE4 and Intel AVX.
+      Acronym for **Streaming SIMD Extensions** architecture family including Intel SSE, SSE2, SSE3, SSSE3, AMD SSE4 and Intel AVX.
 See also `the Wikipedia page about SSE <http://en.wikipedia.org/wiki/SSE2>`_

   VMX
-      Acronym for **Vector Multimedia Extensions** architecture familly including Freescale AltiVec, IBM Altivec, VSX and the XBOX VMX128.
+      Acronym for **Vector Multimedia Extensions** architecture family including Freescale AltiVec, IBM Altivec, VSX and the XBOX VMX128.
 See also `the Wikipedia page about Altivec <http://en.wikipedia.org/wiki/AltiVec>`_

 C++ Related Terms